 The Key Transfer Pricing Arguments

 1. Use of Interquartile Range being the Correct Approach

 A fundamental challenge in this case was the Taxpayer's challenge against the IRB's long standing practice of making transfer pricing adjustments to the median of the arm's length range of the results of the comparable transactions/companies.

-The Taxpayer's challenge was on the basis that the Organisation for Economic Co-operation and Development ("OECD") has provided guidance that an arm's length range is actually a range that is acceptable for establishing whether the conditions of a controlled transaction are at arm's length.
+The Taxpayer's challenge was on the basis that the Organisation for Economic Co-operation and Development (OECD) has provided guidance that an arm's length range is actually a range that is acceptable for establishing whether the conditions of a controlled transaction are at arm's length.
 The IRB argued that under the Income Tax Act 1967, it is entitled to adjust to the median, even when the results pertaining the to prices charged fall within the interquartile range of the comparable transactions/companies.

-The Taxpayer argued that the IRB disproportionately focused its analysis of the arm's length characterisation of the entities that are counterparties to the transaction on the functions of the Taxpayer, and omitted to provide the due weight to the assets owned and risks assumed.
-Based on widely accepted transfer pricing principles and methodology, a proper 'functional analysis' must consider the Functions, Assets and Risks ("FAR") of the counterparties, and arrive at a conclusion of the characterisation based on what parties at arm's length would conclude and what in turn best supports the application of the best transfer pricing method.
+The Taxpayer argued that the IRB disproportionately focused its analysis of the arm's length characterization of the entities that are counterparties to the transaction on the functions of the Taxpayer, and omitted to provide the due weight to the assets owned and risks assumed.
+Based on widely accepted transfer pricing principles and methodology, a proper 'functional analysis' must consider the Functions, Assets and Risks (FAR) of the counterparties, and arrive at a conclusion of the characterization based on what parties at arm's length would conclude and what in turn best supports the application of the best transfer pricing method.
 The Taxpayer argued that the FAR analysis performed by the IRB failed to do so, and was therefore defective.
-In addition, the Taxpayer argued that the methodology employed by the IRB in characterising the Taxpayer was based on an incorrect understanding of the Malaysian Transfer Pricing Guidelines and guidelines issued by the OECD.
+In addition, the Taxpayer argued that the methodology employed by the IRB in characterizing the Taxpayer was based on an incorrect understanding of the Malaysian Transfer Pricing Guidelines and guidelines issued by the OECD.

 3. Selection of Comparables